Skip to main content

 How scoring works

-The DCC_BULK symbol options show which thresholds were exceeded and the reputation value.
+The symbol options on DCC_BULK record which thresholds were exceeded and the reputation value (e.g. body=many fuz1=42 rep=75%).

 Using in composites